-- Partial Consent Decree 1989 - Consent Judgement 1994
+- Partial Consent Decree 1989 - Consent Judgment 1994

-The above Consent Orders (Civil Action No. 79-990C) are between the United States of America, the State of New York, and UDC-Love Canal, Inc. (Plaintiffs), and Occidental Chemical Corporation, City of Niagara Falls, New York, and the Board of Education of the City of Niagara Falls (Defendants).
+The above Consent Orders (Civil Action No. 79-990C) were drawn up between the United States of America, the State of New York, and UDC-Love Canal, Inc. (Plaintiffs), and Occidental Chemical Corporation, City of Niagara Falls, New York, and the Board of Education of the City of Niagara Falls (Defendants).

-In 1995, GSH/GSH assumed responsibility for the O&M requirements set forth in the above Consent Orders.
+In 1995, OCC assumed responsibility for the O&M requirements set forth in the above Consent Orders.